FIVE Popular Thanksgiving Activities For Kids

 Gestures and Physical Expressions

-Babies engage in social interaction, using physical expressions and speech to develop comprehension and social skills.
+Babbling to first words: Babies engage in social interaction, using physical expressions and speech to develop comprehension and social skills.
 They interact with others, showing curiosity and responsiveness

 In the journey of your baby’s development, physical expressions serve as the building blocks of social interaction.
 This section focuses on how these gestures, such as clapping, waving, and pointing, are pivotal for engaging with others and understanding social cues.

-When Should Babies Clap?
+When do Babies Clap?

 Your baby will likely start to clap hands around 9 to 12 months of age, which is a joyful way for them to show excitement and communicate.
 They can sit on their own and have more control over their limbs and hands to communicate with gestures like clapping.